 Who is Eligible?

-Eversource and UI customers on a commercial or industrial rate, including eligible nonprofits, can participate in electric energy-efficient measures.
-CNG, SCG or Eversource customers on a firm commercial or industrial rate, including eligible nonprofits, can participate in natural gas energy-saving measures.
+Eversource and UI customers on a commercial or industrial rate can participate in electric energy-efficient measures.
+CNG, SCG or Eversource customers on a firm commercial or industrial rate can participate in natural gas energy-saving measures.

 The program is ideal for commercial buildings, municipal offices and schools.